 What are my plans for 2016…

-On January 1st I’ll hop on a plane to Mexico as I decided that Playa del Carmen will be the perfect hub to work as a digital nomad and give my website a little push before I come back to London and get busier with regular daytime job.
-After a messy year I want to spend more time with friends instead of working on projects abroad most of the year.
+On January 1st I’ll hop on a plane to Mexico as I decided that Playa del Carmen will be the perfect hub to work as a digital nomad and give my website a little push before I come back to London and get busier with a regular daytime job.
+After a messy year, I want to spend more time with friends instead of working on projects abroad most of the year.
 Therefore stay tuned for my updates from Tacoland soon!

 An urge to settle down for a little bit in 2016 doesn’t mean that I’ll stop traveling.
 Actually, I have a few crazy trip ideas, but I’m not going to reveal them just yet.
 All I can say for now is that I want to visit less explored places focusing on a deeper issue than just tourism.
-After all I’m a historian, journalist and human rights lawyer in case you didn’t know that.
+After all, I’m a historian, journalist and human rights lawyer in case you didn’t know that.
 I might not be the next Martha Gellhorn (who is my personal idol), but I want to show my audience more than just pretty fashion photos.

 That’s all for now and I hope you guys didn’t fall asleep when reading this post…